benniaustindev/benniaustindev.github.io/README.md

 ## Skills And Technologies

 * I love Javascript.
-Node, React, with or without Redux, noSQL storage, React Native, Electron or Ionic.
+Node (npm), React, with or without Redux, noSQL storage, React Native, Electron or Ionic.
 * Static type checking (TypeScript, Flow-Typed)
 * Very familiar working  within Firebase ecosystem, and would love to try other cloud-based solutions.
 * Familiar with various database and storage systems including MongoDB, SQL, and indexedDB in the browser.